iaalm/xraygpt/xraygpt/xraydb/README.md

 - preview\_images: preview images reference to excerpt tables

 ### Kindle location number
-Or "loc" at the bottom of the screen is equal to char postion / 150.
+Or "loc" at the bottom of the screen is equal to byte offset / 150.

 ## Reference